OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

+---
+tags: [learning]
+---

 # `if`, semicolon, and `let`

+**tl;dr**: If a `let` expression in the final branch of an `if` expression is followed by a semicolon, the `let` expression will include what's after the semicolon.
+One might expect that the semicolon ends the `if` expression, and that the code following it will execute *after* the entire `if` expression, but instead that code is part of the  `if` expression.
+This can introduce subtle bugs, which may be difficult to see if indentation makes it look like the code after the semicolon is not part of the `if` and `let` expressions.
+To instead make the semicolon follow the entire `if` with the embedded `let`, wrap the `let` expression in parentheses or `begin`/`end`.

 Suppose we have an `if` expression executed for the sake of side effects.
 This is a complete expression.
 A subsequent semicolon